-The IPoIB interface is configured by a file in the /etc/sysconfig/network-script directory which is generated using the config_ip command.
+The IPoIB interface is configured by a file in the /etc/sysconfig/network-script directory which is generated using the config_ip or config_ipoib command (the command available depends on the system).

-The default IP configuration for an IPoIB interface is set by a file in the /etc/sysconfig/network-script directory.
-These network configuration files can also be generated by using the config_ip command.
+The default IP configuration for an IPolB interface is set by a file in the /etc/sysconfig/network-script directory.
+These network configuration files can also be generated by using the config_ip or config_ipoib command.